-The Southern Forests produces fine wine and fresh produce year round, and is the third largest wine region in Western Australia.
+The Southern Forests produces fine wine and fresh produce year round, and is the third largest wine grape growing area in Western Australia.
 The landscape is a blend of vineyards, orchards and towering forests with the magnificent Karri trees.

 The Shire of Manjimup Heritage Trail